electronics-and-drives/ml2tikz/README.md

 The compilation results of the individual TeX files will be merged in a final *tikzpicture*.

+`xShapesPerFile`
+Number of levels that are considered for export.
+This must be an integer between 0 and 32.

 ` bSplitLayers `

 If this parameter is true, additional *tikzpictures* will be created,